Daisy Ridley Emotionally Discusses Carrie Fisher’s Death

 Audiences across the world will have one final opportunity to say goodbye to Carrie Fisher as Princess Leia when Star Wars: The Last Jedi is released at the end of this year.

-We’ll see just how time they spend together on screen when Star Wars: The Last Jedi is released on December 15, 2017.
+We’ll see just how much time they spend together on screen when Star Wars: The Last Jedi is released on December 15, 2017.

 [Featured Image by Lucasfilm]